aadams94/omscentral-server/README.md

 Starts server w/hot-reloading.

+## GraphQL

+To engage with the graphql inspector, visit `/graphql` of the api server.

+The [staging inspector](https://omscentral-api-staging.herokuapp.com/graphql) is useful for interacting with production-like data.

 ## Deployment

 Merging to `master` initiates a deployment to the staging environment.
 Once verified in staging, the build is promoted to production from Heroku console.